mwarman/nestjs-playground/README.md

 For information on CI/CD, deployment, and operational best practices, see the [DevOps Guide](docs/devops-guide.md).

+## API Documentation Guide

+For details on how to view and use the automatically generated Swagger and OpenAPI documentation, see the [API Documentation Guide](docs/api-documentation-guide.md).

 ## Additional Information

 For more information, see the [NestJS Documentation](https://docs.nestjs.com/).